duarteocarmo/mistral-doc/README.md

 ## Train model

-1. Create your config.
+* Create your config.
 My example is in `configs/mistral-doc-instruct.yml` (especially wandb and hf sections)
-2. Get a runpod machine with a GPU with at least 40 GB of VRAM and the axolotl jupyter lab template - [Axolotl](https://github.com/OpenAccess-AI-Collective/axolotl?tab=readme-ov-file) should already be installed in there
+* Get a runpod machine with a GPU with at least 40 GB of VRAM and the axolotl jupyter lab template - [Axolotl](https://github.com/OpenAccess-AI-Collective/axolotl?tab=readme-ov-file) should already be installed in there
-3. SSH into the machine
+* SSH into the machine
-4. Run the following
+* Once in the machine:

 ```bash
 # move to the right directory
 $ cd /workspace/axolotl/